fenriskiba/fenriskiba.github.io/docs/tech/linux/distro-hopping-2025.md

 # Distro Hopping
 Planning to build a new PC, and want to try again after having issues in 2024.
 The goal will be to spend a month with each distro before moving on to the next.
 I may add or remove distros based on early impressions or issues I encounter with installation.

-I'm avoiding Ubuntu and it's official flavours because of concerns about Snaps, but may reconsider after doing further research (most of the info I found is a few years old, but I don't care enough to look deeper at the moment).
+I'm avoiding Ubuntu and it's official flavours because of concerns about the Snap ecosystem being fully dependent on Canonical for hosting, but may reconsider after doing further research (most of the info I found is a few years old, but I don't care enough to look deeper at the moment).

 * [Linux Mint](distro-hopping-2024.md) (baseline)
 * [Fedora Workstation](https://fedoraproject.org/workstation/)